precisionpete/wgadmin/README.md

 The wgadmin app keeps its configuration in /etc/wgadmin.json.
 There are several additional user changeable parameters that are not represented in the GUI.
 Be sure to stop the wgadmin service before making changes or they risk being overwritten.

-**WgInterface**
+<dl>
+  <dt>WgInterface</dt>
-The WireGuard interface name.
-Defaults to wg0.
+  <dd>The WireGuard interface name.
+Defaults to `wg0`.</dd>

-**HttpListen**
+  <dt>HttpListen</dt>
-The IP and Port running the Web GUI.
+  <dd>The IP and Port running the Web GUI.
 Defaults to 0.0.0.0:8000.
 Note: 0.0.0.0 means listen on all interfaces.
-The app runs as root so ports below 1024 are possible if they are free. e.g. 80
+The app runs as root so ports below 1024 are possible if they are free. e.g. 80</dd>

-**Username**
+  <dt>Username</dt>
-A blank username will trigger the initialization page.
+  <dd>A blank username will trigger the initialization page.
 Here you can create a new Username and Password. i.e. This is how you reset a forgotten password.
-Edit the Username field and set it to `"Username": "",`
+Edit the Username field and set it to `"Username": "",`</dd>

-**Password**
+  <dt>Password</dt>
-This stores a bcrypt hash of the password.
-Setting it to blank will trigger the initialization page as above.
+  <dd>This stores a bcrypt hash of the password.
+Setting it to blank will trigger the initialization page as above.</dd>

-<dl>
-  <dt>Lower cost</dt>
-  <dd>The new version of this product costs significantly less than the previous one!</dd>
-  <dt>Easier to use</dt>
-  <dd>We've changed the product so that it's much easier to use!</dd>
 </dl>